dhruvsharma1999/Deepthought-tasks/README.md

 ### Learning Outcomes and Thought process

 - I have already implemented this task, while I was learning react few months back, hence it was a brush for me, this was the most complex task out of all.
-- useReducer is always a very confusing topic, but this project include the usage of this hook, I was able to understanf useReducer at a practical level.
+- useReducer is always a very confusing topic, but this project include the usage of this hook, it was able to understanf useReducer at a practical level.
 - React portals never came in handy in any of my recent projects, hence it was good learning opporunity.
 - Dues to time limit, I was not able to use useContextAPI for passing all the props, This can be a **further improvement point** for this project.
 - I used module.css files, for having style sheet in coordination to the Component files.